-- After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3⁄4 open.
-This will barely reduce the speed but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
-Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - Switch off the engine if you are likely to be running at idle or stationary for a long time.
+- After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is /4 open.
+This will barely reduce the speed, but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
+Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - Switch off the engine if you are likely to be running at idle speed or stationary for a long time.

-- If the engine stalls (e.g. at a crossroads), just pull the clutch lever and press the electric starter button.
-You do not have to shift into neutral. - If the oil pressure warning lamp lights up during a trip, stop immediately and switch off the engine.
+- If the engine stalls (e.g. at an intersection), just pull the clutch lever and actuate the start button.
+The transmission must not be shifted into neutral. - If the oil pressure warning lamp lights up during a trip, stop as soon as it is safe to do so and switch off the engine.
 Contact an authorized KTM workshop. - If the malfunction indicator lamp lights up during a trip, please contact an authorized KTM workshop as soon as possible.